yun-ni-2024/Simple-Computer-System/README.md

 # FPGA-experiments

-This repository contains FPGA experiments conducted while learning Digital Logic and Computer Organization.
+This repository contains FPGA experiments I conducted while learning computer organization.
 The experiments were done using Verilog to design various computer organization components, and culminated in creating a CPU to run a custom system.

 ## Experiments